What Kind of Car Should I Rent?

 Hitting the F-roads to explore the most remote and desolate parts of Iceland, to enjoy the solitude of nature among the glaciers.
 You’re going to be doing activities like hiking, ice climbing, and camping to make the most of your time in Iceland.

 Recommended Car: The 4x4 (all-wheel drive).
 This is the only car allowed on the Icelandic F-roads (mountain roads).
-Find our Jeep selection here, including Toyota Landcruisers which can handle all your luggage and seat up to 7.
+View our extensive selection of SUV rentals and 4x4 car rentals, including Toyota Landcruisers which can handle all your luggage and seat up to 7.

 The Ring Road Warrior